ani0904071/ani0904071/README.md

 - 👋 Hi, I’m Animesh Kar.
+I am currently enrolled at the prestigious University of Saskatchewan on graduate program in Cybersecurity(thesis).
-I did my graduation on Computer Science (CS) from Chittagong University of Engineering & Technology (CUET), Bangladesh.
+- I completed my graduation on Computer Science (CS) from Chittagong University of Engineering & Technology (CUET), Bangladesh.
-I started my career at April 2015 Professionally in the Software Industry.
-Though I had worked part time previously and worked on my final year thesis in paralel.
+I started my career in April 2015 Professionally in the Software Industry in Bangladesh.
+Though I had worked part time previously and worked on my final year thesis on Image Processing in paralel.
+- 🌱 I am currently focused on my master's program and on some online courses.
-- 👀 I’m interested in Java, Databases(MySql,SQLite anything), Mobile Apps.
+- 👀 I’m interested in Java, Databases(MySql,SQLite anything), Web/Mobile Apps.
-- 🌱 I’m currently learning Ionic Cordova and doing some online courses.
 - 💞️ I’m looking to collaborate on any complex Technical Business Logics.
 - Online Certfifications:
   - Coursera